Coca, as you know is the leaf which could be processed to make cocaine.

 We asked for the sweeter version and that was very good.

 Coca tea is apparently good for altitude sickness, high blood pressure and so on.

 They were selling teabags in boxes which are allowed for us to take back home, but loose leaves cannot be taken out of the country because they can be processed to make cocaine.

 We drank coca tea a few more times during our holiday, but in fact the one we had here was the best.

-In the simple restaurants around there were specialised in the meal which were a kind of hotchpotch including chorizo, chicken, cow’s internal organs and many more, and people pick food from a same pan.
+The simple restaurants around there specialised in a meal which was a kind of hotchpotch including chorizo, chicken, cow’s internal organs and many more, and people pick food from the same pan.

 We thought we would buy a box of coca teabags at the end of our holiday, but at the seaside in the north of the country, they were not selling them.